bukiedow/Digital_pantry/README.md

 Digital pantry is an online repository for home use.
 It is an online pantry system where users can record items they have in their physical pantry.

-## USER EXPERIENCE
 ## User Stories
-### First Time Visitor Goals:

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
-    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

-### Returning Visitor Goals:
-    1. As a returning visitor, I want to be able to see the links clearly.

-### Frequent User Goals:
-    1. As a Frequent User, I want to be able to record items in my pantry.
+1. All users must register to have full access to all features of the site.
+2. A registered user after logging in will be naviagted to the user profile page that contains a welcome message and various navigation buttons.
-    2. As a Frequent User, I want to be able to edit and delete items in my pantry.
+3. A registered user will be able to create, delete, and edit items in their pantry.
+There is no admin access restricting any funtionality of the website.
+4. A registered user will be able to search for already cretaed items in their pantry.
-    3. As a Frequent User, I want to be able to create a shopping list.
+5. A registered user will be able to create a grocery list.
+6. A registered user will be able to strike out items in their grocery list as well as clear the page.

 ## Design

 ### Colour Scheme
 The main colours used are teal (different shades) and default white.
 There is the occassional red color for danger buttons representing action buttons.

+## Database Schema

+My MongoDB database consists of 3 collections, one for each of the following:

+1. Categories : This houses data from pantry categories.
+2. Items : This houses data for pantry items.
+3. Users: This houses user registeration and login details.
-## Wireframe
+## Features

+### Current Features
+ Simple Online pantry with CRUD operations and user authnetication.

+### Potential future Features
+1. Flash message that appears when purchase date is more than 30 days from input dates.
+2. Flash message that appears when purchase date is lesfourteen days for particular items.]
 ## Technologies Used

 ### Languages Used